joaomacedx/joaomacedx/README.md

 <h1 align= "center"><b> 🌎 Hello World 🌎</b></h1>
-# My name is João Macêdo! 👋
-## I'm a Brazilian Researcher and Software Developer 👨‍💻
-### It will be a pleasure to meet you!! 🫂
 - 📫 You can reach me at joaomacedx@gmail.com
 - 🎓 Bachelor of Software Engineering in progress
 - 🕵️‍ Volunteer Researcher at the Laboratory of Microcontroller Architecture and Application of Virtual Reality and Augmented Reality Technology at <a href="https://www.unifacs.br">Salvador University</a>